"Wait a minute, is that true?" The story of "metacognition" that nurtures oneself not to be swayed by information

 Theoretically, metacognition is considered indispensable for information evaluation, yet this perspective is missing in practical instruction.

-Particularly now that social media and online searches are primary information sources, the habit of asking oneself ‘Why did I believe this information?’ becomes a crucial skill for avoiding misinformation.
+Particularly now that social media and online searches are primary information sources, the habit of asking ‘Why did I believe this information?’ becomes a crucial skill for avoiding misinformation.

 The Relationship Between Discerning Health Information and Metacognition